abdulhamid-a-i/CPAN-212-Assignment-1/README.md

 Internal operation requests in many organizations ofccure through fragmented and unstructured communication channels.
 This leads to the following inefficiencies:
 - Inconsistent request formats which need repeated clarification
 - Duplicate or lost requests due to visibility issues
-- Uncontrolled progression tracking (WIP)
+- Uncontrolled progression/Work-in-progress tracking (WIP)
 - Unclear ownership and accountability
 - Tracibility and auditability issues
 - Unable to measure operational performance and/or limitations